automl/TransformersCanDoBayesianInference/README.md

 ```

+__Reproducing the GP results__
+You can have a look at [notebooks/SetupForGPFittingExperiments.ipynb](notebooks/SetupForGPFittingExperiments.ipynb).
+The hyper-paramters are chosen to reproduce figure 3 a).
+If you want to consider smaller datasets reduce `bptt` and the max number of training samples provided in `utils.get_weighted_single_eval_pos_sampler`.

-__Training a custom prior__
+__Training a model with a custom prior__

-notebooks/BayesianModels_And_Custom_Pyro_Modules.ipynb provides a workflow to train and evaluate a PFN model with a custom prior.
+[notebooks/BayesianModels_And_Custom_Pyro_Modules.ipynb](notebooks/BayesianModels_And_Custom_Pyro_Modules.ipynb) provides a workflow to train and evaluate a PFN model with a custom prior.
 A prior is defined by providing a sampling procedure as a PyroModule.
 A prior template can be found in this notebook.

 Below we show an overview of training a PFN for a custom prior.
 A full example can be found in BayesianModels_And_Custom_Pyro_Modules.ipynb.
 ```